Clinical Trials Logo

 Clinical Trial Summary

-The goal of this pilot study is to assess the feasibility of the intervention (WB-EMS Training) in a sedentary group of adults with pre-diabetes and to estimate the potential effect sizes.
-The main goals and questions it aims to answer are: - Acceptability WB-EMS training in sedentary adults with pre-diabetes, - Has WB-EMS training positive effects on HbA1c and other biomarkers?
+The goal of this pilot study is to assess the efficacy of the intervention (WB-EMS Training) in a sedentary group of adults with pre-diabetes and to estimate the potential effect sizes.
+The main goals and questions it aims to answer are: - Efficacy WB-EMS training in sedentary adults with pre-diabetes, - Has WB-EMS training positive effects on HbA1c and other biomarkers?
 Researchers will compare the intervention group with two control groups to see if WB-EMS training has effects on pre-diabetes.

 Description: